Studentofcodeinstitute/expense-tracker/README.md

 # Credits

-Debugging can be divided in four parts;
+Debugging can be divided in five parts;

 1. Conclusion to onclick function.
-2. Conclusion to row replacement after delete, assisted by mentor.
+2. Conclusion to row replacement after delete, assisted by Mentor.
-3. Conclusion of localStorage, assisted by mentor.
+3. Conclusion of localStorage, assisted by Mentor.
-4. Conclusion of delete all rows, assisted by mentor.
+4. Conclusion of delete all rows, assisted by Mentor.
+5. Conclusion of delete a single row, assisted by Tutor.

 Checked by Tutor.